Mitch-1997/phase-4--Front-End/README.md

 ## Known Bugs

 - Everything is working as expected.
-Open to project improvement suggestions.
+Open to project improvement suggestions

 ## Contributing